cybertraining-dsc/hid-example/project/index.md

 ## Abstract

-Her comes a short abstract of the project that summarizes what it is about
+Here comes a short abstract of the project that summarizes what it is about

 Contents